Frenziecodes/optisnap/README.md

 ## Features

-- Upload and compress images in various formats (JPEG, PNG, GIF, etc.).
+- Upload and compress multiple images in various formats (JPEG, PNG, GIF, etc.).
 - Adjust compression settings such as quality and format.
 - View the original image size and the compressed image size.
-- Download the compressed image file.
+- Download the compressed image files.
 - Responsive design for seamless usage on different devices.

 ## Getting Started